iiotntust/indoor25/Hardware/Scanner/README.md

 # List of Components
 ---

-The setup works with Linkit 7697
+The setup is represented in a breadboard.
+The use of a Perfboard is recommended for a more compact setting.

 1x Linkit 7697